The antidote to inertia is building momentum.

 You Are Killing Your Chances to Succeed

-The problem with goals is that people are being unrealistic — everyone wants more things, they want it big, and to have overnight success.
+The problem with goals is that people are unrealistic — everyone wants more things, they want it big, and to have overnight success.

-People don’t just want to create a song or video they’d love — they dream with becoming viral.
+People don’t just want to create a song or video they’d love — they dream of becoming viral.
 However, as Felicia C. Sullivan wrote here, “being big” or “going viral” are not the only ways of being relevant — there’s a value in playing small.

 I’m not advocating for you to lower your bar.
 The problem is not setting audacious goals per se, but using the wrong approach.

 Rather than worrying about the end result, focus on how to make daily progress.
 Success is a byproduct of self-discipline — it requires a method, not just a positive attitude.

 Self-control is critical to developing new habits and overcome resistance.